Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 - producing publicly available slide sets for educational use

-- giving presentations at conferences such as the annual BASHH and UKHSA conferences
+- giving presentations at leading national sexual health and public health conferences such as the annual British Association for Sexual Health and HIV (BASHH) and UKHSA conferences

 We have worked with stakeholders to develop and improve our outputs based on user feedback.
-For example, responding to greater interest in inequalities by publishing a breakdown of the data by ethnic group.
-We have continued to innovate and improve on this offering, by working with data from the 2021 census.
+For example, we have published, as official statistics in development, data on STI testing by symptomatic status.
+We have continued to innovate and improve on these statistical products, for instance by updating some of the visualisations of the data in our statistical products.

 Related statistics

-Further STI data is available on the UKHSA STI annual data tables web page in the form of tables, and a slide set.
+Further STI data is available on the UKHSA STI annual data tables web page in the form of the annual report, data tables, slide set and an infographic.

-Further data on chlamydia tests and diagnoses in adults aged 15 to 24 years are available on the UKHSA NCSP annual data tables web page.
+Further data on chlamydia tests and diagnoses in young people aged 15 to 24 years is available on the UKHSA NCSP annual data tables web page.

-Interactive tables, charts, and maps showing local area STI data is available on the Sexual and Reproductive Health Profiles.
+Interactive tables, charts, and maps showing local area STI data are available on the Sexual and Reproductive Health Profiles.

 Further information on the GUMCAD and CTAD Surveillance Systems.